 We are developing and supporting open software for relativistic astrophysics.
 Our aim is to provide the core computational tools that can enable new science, broaden our community, facilitate interdisciplinary research and take advantage of emerging petascale computers and advanced cyberinfrastructure.

 The Einstein Toolkit aims to include any computational tool the fits into it's scope.
 Currently, a large portion of the toolkit is made up by over 270 Cactus components (called thorns) for computational relativity along with associated tools for simulation management and visualization.
-This includes two vacuum spacetime solvers (McLachlan, Lean), two relativistic hydrodynamics solvers (GRHydro and IllinoisGRMHD), along with components for initial data, analysis and computational infrastructure.
+This includes three vacuum spacetime solvers (McLachlan, Lean, Baikal), two relativistic hydrodynamics solvers (GRHydro and IllinoisGRMHD), along with components for initial data, analysis and computational infrastructure.
 These components have been developed and improved over many years by many different researchers.